-I used to weight close to 180 pounds, and standing at 5 and a half feet tall, that’s way too much weight for me to say the least.
-I lived with it for a long time, but it seems to be a never ending struggle to bring my weight down before it starts to balloon up again.
+I used to weigh close to 180 pounds, and standing at 5 and a half feet tall, that’s way too much weight for me to say the least.
+I lived with it for a long time, but it seems to be a never-ending struggle to bring my weight down before it starts to balloon up again.

 I wasn’t really sure what I was doing, nor did I have any actual plans or direction.
 Then I came across an article about developing the right mindset.
 And I dug deeper.
 I came across lots of woowoo gurus that I really couldn’t understand nor do I wish to associate with.